WHO WE ARE

 KAYLEIGH-ANN RUTAN

-STAGE HOUSE ELEMENTARY, ASSISTANT DIRECTOR
+STAGE HOUSE ELEM., ASSISTANT DIRECTOR

-Description text goesKayleigh-ann Rutan is thrilled to work with talented children in the field she loves most and help lead the young leading ladies and gentlemen of House Theatre reach their full potential as performers.
+• Description text goesKayleigh-ann Rutan is thrilled to work with talented children in the field she loves most and help lead the young leading ladies and gentlemen of House Theatre reach their full potential as performers.
 Kayleigh-ann always wanted to be in theater.
 She was homeschooled and spent many free hours daydreaming and telling stories.
 She would walk around outside and act out whole scenes from her imagination.
 She memorized, rehearsed, and performed entire movies for her mother.
 As time went on, she became the official bedtime book reader for her younger siblings, doing each character’s voice.
 Last year, Kayleigh-ann auditioned for Little Women with House Theatre and got her dream role: Meg March.
 She made new friends, grew in her gifting, and had a blast!
 She fell in love with the creative culture and excellence of House Theatre.
 She knew right away that she wanted to be a part of this amazing group of people in any way she could.
 She was delighted to be a narrator for House for the Holidays and when the opportunity is available, sings her heart out in the House Community Choir.

 Kayleigh-ann works as a special care assistant for her younger sister, Isabella, who was diagnosed with profound autism.
 Since she has the opportunity to work from home, she participates extensively in the homeschooling of her younger siblings, from teaching parts of speech to making maps for history.
 Kayleigh-ann also loves helping her siblings practice scenes and songs for musical theater, and cannot wait to use her experience to help grow and develop other young students in the joy of musical theater. here